Privacy

 • Right of Deletion: A right to request that McDonald’s delete personal information concerning you.
 Please note that if you have requested a service that requires the use of your personal information, we may not be able to provide that service if you choose to delete your personal information.

+We may limit our response to your exercise of the above rights as permitted under applicable law.
 If your rights request is denied, applicable law may give you a right to lodge an appeal with us.
 The response to your rights request will inform you of any appeal rights you may have, and tell you how you can exercise them.

 Additional Notice for California Consumers